Randomized Space-Time Stacked Intelligent Metasurfaces for Massive Multiuser Downlink Connectivity: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} ever-increasing demand for ultra-reliable, high-capacity wireless services is driving the development of sixth-generation (6G) networks, which aim to support massive connectivity, low latency, and unprecedented spectral and energy efficiency \cite{ITU.2023,Kalor.2024}.
+\IEEEPARstart{T}{he} ever-increasing demand for ultra-reliable, high-capacity wireless services is driving the development of sixth-generation (6G) networks, which aim to enable massive connectivity, low latency, and unprecedented spectral and energy efficiency \cite{ITU.2023,Kalor.2024}.
 Conventional fully digital beamforming architectures, though effective in providing high spatial resolution, face critical scalability issues in dense network deployments.
 Specifically, the need for a large number of radio-frequency (RF) chains and high-resolution digital-to-analog and analog-to-digital converters leads to excessive hardware complexity, energy consumption, and cost.
 These limitations have motivated the development of alternative beamforming strategies that can deliver comparable performance while significantly reducing RF hardware requirements.

 {\em Stacked intelligent metasurfaces (SIMs)} have emerged as a promising technology to address these challenges \cite{Hanzo}.
 A SIM consists of multiple cascaded programmable metasurface layers that can shape the electromagnetic (EM) wavefront directly in the propagation domain, effectively implementing analog signal transformations without requiring additional RF chains or digital hardware.
-This concept builds upon diffractive neural networks ($\text{D}^2$NN) \cite{Lin.2018,Liu.2022}, where wavefront transformations are realized by carefully engineering the transmission coefficients of metasurface layers to achieve a target mapping between input and output fields.
-In wireless communications, SIM can replace or complement digital beamforming modu\-les, thereby reducing hardware complexity, lowering power consumption, and enabling wave-domain beamforming at the speed of light.
-Compared to conventional reconfigurable intelligent surfaces (RISs) \cite{Basar.2024}, which are typically placed in the environment to control wireless propagation, SIM modules are deployed at the transmitter or receiver side and act as active or passive analog beamformers.
+This concept builds upon diffractive deep neural networks ($\text{D}^2$NN) \cite{Lin.2018,Liu.2022}, where wavefront transformations are realized by carefully engineering the transmission coefficients of metasurface layers to achieve a target mapping between input and output fields.
+In wireless communications, SIMs can replace or complement digital beamforming modu\-les, thereby reducing hardware complexity, lowering power consumption, and enabling real-time wave-domain beamforming.
+Compared to reconfigurable intelligent surfaces (RISs) \cite{Basar.2024}, which are typically placed in the environment to control wireless propagation, SIM modules are deployed at the transmitter or receiver side and act as active or passive analog beamformers.
 Such a stacked architecture allows for more flexible and efficient transformations, as metasurfaces are part of the transceiver chain.

 \IEEEpubidadjcol